 set-logging-and-metrics-policy- To set the retention period for the logging and metrics indices that allow you to monitor your Elastic Cloud Enterprise installation.

-To learn more, see Script Reference.
+To learn more, check Script Reference.

 Future releases will support upgrading, but to move from the previous alpha and beta releases to the 1.0 release, you must reinstall Elastic Cloud Enterprise.